 In Tennessee, you can’t kill a wild snake without a permit.
 However, as is often the case, you’re within your rights to defend yourself if you are genuinely threatened by the snake.
 If you find a snake within your home, for example, you can kill it instead of calling pest control.

 In Texas, native snakes are not listed as nongame animals.
-The only two that are protected are the eastern timber rattlesnake, and the indigo snake.
+The only 2 that are protected are the eastern timber rattlesnake and the indigo snake.

 The bag limit is specified on each native snake species in Utah.
 For example, the yearly collection limit on desert nightsnakes is 3, and the possession limit 9.
 The annual limit on wandering garter snakes, however, is 25.
 For a complete list, visit Utah DNR’s site.